Emma (2020 film)

-Plot
+Plot summary

-In Regency England, the wealthy and beautiful twenty-year-old Emma Woodhouse lives with her widowed father at his Hartfield estate in the Surrey village of Highbury.
+In Regency England, the wealthy and beautiful 20-year-old Emma Woodhouse lives with her widowed father at his Hartfield estate in the Surrey village of Highbury.
 A frequent visitor to Hartfield is George Knightley, a close friend of the family and owner of nearby Donwell Abbey.
 George is the brother of John Knightley, the husband of Emma's sister Isabella who lives in London.

 Emma prides herself on her matchmaking skills, and successfully arranges the marriage of her old governess, Miss Taylor, to Mr Weston.
 She befriends Harriet Smith, a naive young woman of uncertain parentage who boards at a local girls' school, and persuades her to decline a marriage proposal from a respectable farmer, Robert Martin, instead recommending the local vicar, Mr Elton.
 George Knightley privately expresses his disapproval, telling Emma that she is encouraging Harriet to aspire to a man who can never accept her.

 On the way home from a dinner party, Emma finds herself alone in a carriage with Mr Elton.
 To her shock, he proposes marriage, leading to an awkward rejection.
 Only then does she learn that what she had mistaken for affection towards Harriet was merely Mr Elton's attempt to woo Emma herself.
 Mr Elton subsequently leaves the area, returning six weeks later with a new wife, the pretentious Augusta.

 Two long-anticipated visitors arrive: Jane Fairfax, the highly accomplished niece of Miss Bates, a genteel but poor family friend who is notable for her incessant chatter; and the charming Frank Churchill who, always required to be at his wealthy aunt's beck and call, has had few opportunities to visit.
 Emma finds herself intrigued by Frank and is envious of Jane's talents.